 - Do I have to come back to Canada if I have an illness? (maybe)

 - Should I buy an annual plan?

 - Should I recuperate at home or where I am?
 (It is probably better to recuperate at home.
-Besides the day after your medical issue, you have a pre-existing issue and the minimum stable period starts again.)
+Besides, the day after your medical issue, you are considered to have a pre-existing condition and the minimum stable period starts again.)

-Bradbury adds, these are the following questions that customers should be asking:
+Chris Bradbury, vice-president, Operations, at Medipac, added that these are the follow-up questions that customers should be asking:

-- What is the coverage for pre-existing medical condition?
+- What is the coverage for a pre-existing medical condition?

 - What are the policy terms for repatriation?

 - What are the stability periods, and the definition of stability?

 - What are the costs and terms of top-ups of existing plans?

 Robert Lafrate, assistant vice-president, Travel Insurance, at Manulife, provided the following information: